theastrowolfe/theastrowolfe.github.io/content/_index.md

 {{< expandable label="Do The Hard Things" level="1" >}}
 Solving real-world problems doesn't come with included instructions.
-It's grit and perseverence that energizes and drives building the future.
+It's grit and perseverance that energizes and drives building the future.
 {{< /expandable >}}

 ## About Me